Joyce Harper: Career in education

 Joyce Harper is a passionate educator.
-Since establishing her first MSc in 1996, she has been the IfWH graduate tutor, the faculty graduate tutor and chair of the School of Life and Medical Sciences Education Domain and is currently Director of Education for the Institute for Women’s Health.
-She has developed two distance-learning modules on IVF and PGD that are run through UCL.
+Since establishing her first MSc in 1996, she has been the IfWH graduate tutor, the faculty graduate tutor and chair of the School of Life and Medical Sciences Education Domain and Director of Education for the Institute for Women’s Health.
 Joyce became a Fellow of the Higher Education Academy in 2007.

 Harper started running hands on workshops on embryo biopsy and the diagnosis used in PGD in 1996.
-In the UK Harper has run hands on workshops annually or biannually since 1996 and also run numerous workshops overseas.
+In the UK Harper has run hands on workshops annually or biannually since 1996 and also ran numerous workshops overseas.
 In 2014, Joyce and Alpesh Doshi established the Embryology and PGD Academy to expand the repertoire of workshops to include wider aspects of IVF and PGD.
-The Academy is developing a certificate in clinical embryology to ensure that embryologist globally have adequate training.
+The Academy developed a certificate in clinical embryology to ensure that embryologist globally have adequate training.

 Joyce Harper has had many senior roles in the main IVF organizations and scientific societies where she has worked on scientific and education projects.

 Institutional roles

 ESHRE

 Harper was an executive committee board member (2002-2005) and member of the local organising committee for ESHRE 2013 annual meeting in London (2011–2013).
 She has been involved with the special interest group in Reproductive Genetics being deputy chair (1997-2005) and chair (2011–2013).
 She was a founding member of the certification for clinical embryologist working group (2006-2009) and a member of the task force on PGS (2007-2011).
 She was a founding member of the working group looking at Culture Media since 2011 and this work is ongoing.
 She was a founding member and lead of the joint committee of ESHRE and the European Society of Human Genetics, 2005, 2013, 2016.
 Her most notable work for ESHRE was being co-founder and deputy chair 1996-2006, chairman 2006–2009 and past chair 2009- 2013 of the ESHRE PGD Consortium.
 She has also been involved in setting up many courses, workshops and conferences for the PGD Consortium.
+She embedded in the International Reproductive Health Education Collaboration within ESHRE in 2021.